 A large part of the film's success in America (where it made over $100 million) was due in no small part to its R rating; a rating that permits not only viewers aged 17 and over to attend without supervision but also children under 17 provided

-in the American media, and practically all major cinema chains will shun a film carrying this rating outright, making it very difficult for an NC-17 film to make any real money.
-The NC-17 merely signifies a film intended for adults, yet American
+advertising in the American media, and practically all major cinema chains will shun a film carrying this rating outright, making it very difficult for an NC-17 film to make any real money.
+The NC-17 merely signifies a film intended for adults,

-society at large seems to find this notion difficult to comprehend.
-Adults-only ratings in many other parts of the world (including the UK and Australia) are widely accepted, and carry none of the snobbery associated with the NC-17 rating in the
+yet American society at large seems to find this notion difficult to comprehend.
+Adults-only ratings in many other parts of the world (including the UK and Australia) are widely accepted, and carry none of the snobbery associated with the NC-17

 Cut Scenes: Sex scene cut for an R rating